titusnangitech/LAMP-web-stack-implementation-project/README.md

 -**Apache on Ubuntu 20.04 has one server block enabled by default that is configured to serve documents from the /var/www/html directory.
 We will leave this configuration as is and will add our own directory next next to the default one.

-Create the directory for projectlamp using ‘mkdir’ command as follows:**
+Created the directory for projectlamp using ‘mkdir’ command as follows:**

 ```
 mkdir /var/www/projectlamp
 ```

-- **Next, assign ownership of the directory with your current system user:**
+- **Next, i assignwd ownership of the directory with my current system user:**

 ```
 chown -R $USER:$USER /var/www/projectlamp
 ```

-- **Then, create and open a new configuration file in Apache’s sites-available directory using your preferred command-line editor.
-Here, we’ll be using vi or vim (They are the same by the way):**
+- **Then, created and opened a new configuration file in Apache’s sites-available directory using my preferred command-line editor.
+Here, i’ll be using vi:**

 ```
 vi /etc/apache2/sites-available/projectlamp.conf
 ```

-- **This will create a new blank file.
-Paste in the following bare-bones configuration by hitting on i on the keyboard to enter the insert mode, and paste the text:**
+- **This will create a new blank file and i pasted the following:**

 ```
 <VirtualHost *:80>